fjkz/tt-runner/doc/en/README.md

 Files and directories in a test suite are called *nodes*.
 Six node types are defined:

-- test nodes,
+- test-nodes,
-- run nodes,
+- run-nodes,
-- before nodes,
+- before-nodes,
-- after nodes,
+- after-nodes,
-- init nodes,
+- init-nodes,
-- final nodes.
+- final-nodes.

 Node types are classified with file names.
 File names of each node type start with respectively `test`, `run`, `before`, `after`, `init` and `final`.
 These prefixes can be configured with the following command line options: `--test-regex`, `--run-regex`, `--before-regex`, `--after-regex`, `--init-regex` and `--final-regex`.

 Each node can have child nodes as directory entries.
 When a node is executed, the child nodes are executed recursively.

-#### Test Nodes
+#### Test-Nodes

-Test nodes are main test cases.
+Test-nodes are main test cases.

-Test nodes have no order.
+Test-nodes have no order.
 Each test case should be independent.
 See the section of "Improvement of Test Suites".

-#### Run Nodes
+#### Run-Nodes

-Run nodes are used as children of other node types.
-Unlike test nodes, run nodes have sequence.
+Run-nodes are used as children of other node types.
+Unlike test-nodes, run-nodes have a sequence.
 They are run by the ascending order.

-We do not recommend that run nodes and other type nodes should be included in the same directory.
+We do not recommend that run-nodes and other type nodes should be included in the same directory.

-#### Before / After Nodes
+#### Before-Nodes / After-Nodes

-Before (After) nodes are preconditioning (postconditioning) scripts.
-They run before (After) each test node like `@Before` (`@After`) in JUnit4.
+Before-nodes (after-nodes) are preconditioning (postconditioning) scripts.
+They run before (after) each test-node like `@Before` (`@After`) in JUnit4.

-Before nodes are run as the ascending order, and after nodes are run as the descending order.
+Before-nodes are run as the ascending order, and after-nodes are run as the descending order.

 The following is an example.